GeosoftInc/gxc/README.md

 set "INCLUDE=c:\geosoft_code\gxc\include"
 ```

-NOTE: The location of the quotes above is important.
+NOTE: The location of the quotes is important.
 Technically the quotes are only necessary if there are spaces within them to ensure the __set__ command sees the whole environment assignment as a single parameter.
 It is safer though to just assume they are always needed, but to make sure there is just one quote right in front of the environment name being set, and one right at the end.

 #### Compile a GX